 Example Two: The applicant was diagnosed on July 7 and applied for MBCC on July 21 indicating that she has unpaid medical bills for May and June.
 The individual is not eligible for prior coverage under MBCC since the unpaid medical bills were before her diagnosis date.
 Assign an MED of July 8.

-Example Three: The applicant was diagnosed on Jan.31 and applied for MBCC on June 4 indicating she has unpaid bills for February.
+Example Three: The applicant was diagnosed on January 31 and applied for MBCC on June 4 indicating she has unpaid bills for February.
 The woman is not eligible for prior coverage since her unpaid medical bills occurred prior to the three-month period before she applied for MBCC.

 Note: If the applicant had creditable coverage before applying for MBCC and indicates she has unpaid medical bills for the months she was covered by insurance, the client is not eligible for prior coverage under MBCC.
-The client must complete Form H1010 for prior Medicaid coverage and provide it to the local eligibility office to determine if she meets all eligibility requirements for prior Medicaid.
+The client must apply for prior Medicaid coverage using Form H1010, Form H1205, or online at YourTexasBenefits.com to determine whether she meets all eligibility requirements for prior Medicaid.
 See A-831, Three Months Prior Coverage.

 X—923 Medicaid Termination

 MBCC eligibility ends when the recipient first meets any of the following conditions.
 The recipient: